davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 built the mantle lithosphere beneath the Mojave province by mantle duplexing during the retreat of the Farallon Plate subducting slab [@Luffi2009], and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
+The presence of underplated Cretaceous mantle lithosphere beneath the Coast Ranges confirm that the entire lithospheric column, including the Salinia nappes and Nacimiento belt of the Franciscan complex, were formed in a single episode of extension during the Late Cretaceous.
 The outer toe of this lithosphere-scale accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.

-In the Neogene, the underplated mantle lithosphere nappes were reheated by the Mendocino slab window, which opened as the Pacific--Farallon ridge encountered the California convergent margin.
+In the Neogene, the underplated mantle lithosphere was reheated by the Mendocino slab window, which opened as the Pacific--Farallon ridge encountered the California convergent margin.
+The deep mantle lithosphere appended to southern California during the Cretaceous shielded the crust from intense slab window heating and volcanism.
 Peridotite major- and trace-element re-enrichment and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
-This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled thermal pulse that reheated the lithosphere can be attributed to the ~24 Ma opening of an asthenospheric slab window at 70-90 km depth.
-This deep mantle lithosphere shielded the continental margin of southern California from intense slab window heating.
-The Crystal Knob xenoliths add to a growing body of evidence that much of the structural complexity in the California Coast Ranges is inherited from the Late Cretaceous regime of subduction accretion.
+This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled thermal pulse at the base of the lithosphere can be attributed to the ca. 24 Ma opening of an asthenospheric slab window at 70-90 km depth.
+This interaction of the slab window with the base of an integrated lithospheric column could explain the relatively subdued response of coastal California to Neogene ridge subduction.